modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-2-sect-1.md

 ### **Experiments made by Thomson for discovering the electron.**

 Thomson performed a sequence of three types of experiments: the first type for analyzing that a charged particle was leaving the atom; the second one for determining that these particles had negative electric charge and the third one for calculating the value of their ratio charge/mass.
-His results were presented in a paper titled Cathode Rays, published in Philosophical Magazine, 44, 293 (1897).
+His results were presented in a paper titled *Cathode Rays*, published in Philosophical Magazine, 44, 293 (1897).
 Next Figure 2.1 is an adaptation of the original drawing made by $Thomson^7$.

 <p align="center" width="100%">
     <img width="480" src="https://github.com/modphysnobel/modphysnobel.github.io/blob/main/docs/vol-I/figs/Vol-I-chap-2-sect-1-Fig8b.PNG?raw=true">